ThatDeveloperDad/TDMF_admin/docs/use-cases/CancelSubscription.md

 3. The Prorate amount is calculated <sup>1</sup>
 4. The Refund is made to the Customer by the ECom System.
 5. Upon completion of that activity, the ECom Service will notify the Admin Service via WebHook.
-6. The Admin Service will zero out any remaining quotas, immedaitely remove that user from the Paid Access groups.
+6. The Admin Service will zero out any remaining quotas, immediately remove that user from the Paid Access groups.
+7. Send a "We're sorry to see you go, but

 ### Footnotes
 1. Proration calculation should consider any Quotaed Usage during the period being pro-rated.